Compatible Application Check

 - Limits the volume of data returned by asking only for the required amount of information and don't make calls more frequently than necessary.

-- Don't collect eBay Username and Password from your customers, instead implement Auth & Auth for Trading API & Client Alerts.
+- Don't collect eBay Username and Password from your customers, instead implement support to retrieve OAuth tokens (eBay's earlier Auth & Auth tokens are also still available for older APIs).
 For Shopping API, Finding API and Merchandising API you do not need any username / password or user tokens.

 - Don't use more than 18 simultaneous threads to make API calls.